jrmoulton/jrmoulton-web/content/starting_open_source.md

 - Looking back there are things I would change for this PR (mostly involving better error handling).

-And again, the slint maintainers were awesoeme to work with and answer my questions. <br>#notanad
+And again, the Slint maintainers were awesoeme to work with and answer my questions. <a>#notanad</a>

-After getting this work done something magical happened...

-### Work with ESP-HAL
+### ESP-HAL

+The next project I worked on was ESP-HAL, an open source hardware abstraction layer for espressif microcontrollers in rust.

-My work with esp-hal started after I got my first internship!
+My work on ESP-HAL started after I got my first internship!

 Thank you, thank you.
+I know.
 You're too kind.
 Hold the applause please.

-Haha jokes aside I was super happy to have my first internship.
+Haha, jokes aside, I was super happy to have my first internship.
 I was working as a firmware engineering intern in C for some internal company tools.
-It was an awesome opportunity because it was a brand new project that myself and another itern built mostly from scratch.
+It was an awesome opportunity because it was a brand new project that another intern and I built mostly from scratch.

-While I was working there I started to really fall in love with embedded development and, simultaneously, I wanted to add some more Rust to my life.
+While I was working there, I started to really fall in love with embedded development and, simultaneously, I wanted to add some more rust to my life.

 So that's what I did.

+- Follow for more rust-centric articles. [@jrmoulton3](https://twitter.com/jrmoulton3)

 I tried getting an LED to blink using a microcontroller that had no existing support in rust.

 And wow.
-I did know what I was in for
+I did not know what I was in for

 It was tons of time